Practice-led exploration of Early Music

 Research portal

-Organology is the practice-led study of period instruments.
+Organology refers to the practical study of historical musical instruments.

-An overview of the collaboration possibilities between degree programmes and research up to university's doctoral thesis (in German).
+An overview of the collaboration possibilities between degree programmes and research up to university's doctoral thesis.

 Staff of Research